ShinYwings/SingleHDR-tf2/README.md

 # singleHDR
-singleHDR source code migration via Tensorflow 2.4
+Implements singleHDR using tensorflow 2